betaly/bleco/packages/audit-log/README.md

 # @bleco/audit-log

+> The `@bleco/audit-log` package is a powerful LoopBack 4 extension designed to seamlessly implement audit logs in your
+> LoopBack applications.
+With this extension, you can effortlessly track and record audit data for all database
+> transactions within your application.
+>
-A loopback-next extension for implementing audit logs in loopback applications for all DB transactions.This extension provides a generic model to store audit data, which can be backed by any datasource you want.
+> his package provides a generic model that enables the storage of audit logs, which can be backed by any datasource of
+> your choice.
+Whether you're using MySQL, PostgreSQL, MongoDB, or any other database, the Audit Logs package ensures
+> compatibility and flexibility.
+>
+> By incorporating the Audit Logs package into your application, you gain valuable insights into the history of data
+> changes, user actions, and system events.
+Maintain a comprehensive audit trail for compliance, troubleshooting, and
+> analysis purposes.
+>

-This package is initial forked from [loopback4-audit-log](https://github.com/sourcefuse/loopback4-audit-log)
+> This package is a fork of [loopback4-audit-log](https://github.com/sourcefuse/loopback4-audit-log).

 ## Install